 All employees who regularly use display screen equipment as part of their duties are required to receive DSE training.
 Our Display Screen Equipment (DSE) Training Course helps ensure employees can work safely with display screen equipment, identify risks and know how to avoid problems by using simple ergonomic principles.

-A DSE risk assessment covers any equipment with a display screen, including:
+A display screen assessment covers any equipment with a display screen, including:

 - Computer monitors